wordofwarning/wordofwarning.org/current/2017-emergency/afternoon/index.md

 <a href="http://URL" target="_blank">URL</a> | <a href="http://twitter.com/" target="_blank">@</a>

 #### Venue + Booking Details
-Date: Saturday 30 September 2017, 12noon-5pm (*full event runs 12noon-10pm; also see [Evening](/current/2017-emergency/evening)*)
+Date: Saturday 30 September 2017, 12noon-5pm; full event runs [to 10pm](/current/2017-emergency/evening)
 [Venue: Z-arts (incl.
 STUN Studio)](http://www.z-arts.org/about-us/getting-here), 335 Stretford Road, Manchester, M15 5ZA
-Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. *NB Some work has a limited capacity (†) and may have sign-up sheets on the day or operate on a first-come, first-served basis.*
+Tickets: no booking required, Pay What You Decide in person on the day, come and go as you please. ( † *NB Some work has a limited capacity and will have sign-up sheets on the day or operate on a first-come, first-served basis.*)
 Tel: 0161 232 6089 (Z-arts)

 #### Access Information